 The LLKs make use of various instructions not yet covered; you'll have to consult the mostly-accurate YAML file outlining every instruction, or the C header generated from that YAML for further details.
 The general pattern of that header is that TT_OP_X(...) generates the encoding of instruction X (e.g. for later MMIO use), TT_X(...) generates the encoding of X and immediately does an MMIO write to push it into the instruction pipe, and TTI_X(...) uses the T6 as RVC trick to generate the encoding of X and splat it into the RISC-V instruction stream (so TTI_X can be used instead of TT_X when all the operands are compile-time constants).

 An obvious next step would be dissecting a matrix multiplication kernel to describe how it orchestrates the Unpack and Matrix and Pack units, but this post is long enough already, so it'll have to wait for another time.
-That wraps up part 5; more parts to follow once I write them.
+That wraps up part 5; if you're reading along, then part 6 is next.